Chogoria

 Chogoria is a town located in Mwimbi Division of Tharaka-Nithi County of Kenya.
-It is located roughly 140 miles (about 225 km) from Nairobi.
-It is connected to the rest of the country by an all-weather, tarmacked road, the Meru-Nairobi highway.
+It is located approximately 97 miles (about 186 km) from Nairobi.
+It is connected to the rest of the country by an all-weather, tarmacked road, the Meru-Nairobi Highway.
 The closest town to Chogoria is Chuka.
-Other surrounding towns are Igoji, Nkubu, Meru and Embu.
+Other nearby towns are Igoji, Nkubu, Meru and Embu.
 The town has an urban population of 28,415 and a rural population of 3,208.

 Infrastructure

-Chogoria Hospital is a primary healthcare resource for over 350,000 people in the Meru district.
+Chogoria Hospital, founded by Rev. Dr. Clive Irvine in 1922, is a primary healthcare resource for over 350,000 people in the Meru District.
 It provides maternal and infant care, encompasses a wide network of outpatient clinics, and coordinates youth education programs.

+The Clive Irvine College of Health Sciences provides primarily nursing education to over 300 students annually.

 Chogoria is on the widely used hiking trail towards Mount Kenya.